-p) Amounts Due to Credit Institutions and to Customers
+p) Due to Banks and Customers Accounts

-Amounts due to credit institutions and to customers are initially recognised in accordance with the recognition of financial instruments provisions of IAS 39 (revised).
-Subsequently, amounts due are stated at amortised cost and any difference between net proceeds and the redemption value is recognised in the income statement over the period of borrowings using the effective interest method.
+Amounts due to banks and customer accounts are initially recognised in accordance with the recognition of financial instruments provisions of IAS 39 (revised).
+Subsequently, amounts due are stated at amortised cost and any difference between net proceeds and the redemption value is recognised in the statement of income over the period of the borrowings using the effective interest method. (continued)